-Abraham Maslow is one of the inspirations behind the recent psychology approach that is called Positive psychology.
+Abraham Maslow is one of those who inspirated humanistic psychology, and later the recent psychology approach that is called Positive psychology.
 Carl Rogers, Erich Fromm, and many other notable humanists serve as back-ups of it too.
-And the positive psychologists seek "to find and nurture genius and talent", and "to make normal life more fulfilling".
+Positive psychologists seek "to find and nurture genius and talent", and "to make normal life more fulfilling".

 Below you get abstracts, extracts and quotations of things Maslow writes in one of his best books, Toward a Psychology of Being.
 Some ideas may function well if lived out well.
 But take care in so doing, because the society at large is not so well aligned to all the potentially beneficial things, and so the best efforts may backfire.
 Page numbers of the quotations are given too.
 Book data is at the bottom of the page.

 If much denied or suppressed you get sick.